Well quasi-order and atomicity for combinatorial structures under consecutive orders: Atomicity for Bountiful Structures

 $(\Leftarrow)$ This is given by Theorem \ref{thrm atomicity}. \end{proof}

 \begin{cor} The atomicity problem is decidable for posets of bountiful structures under the consecutive order. \end{cor}

-\begin{proof} Consider the conditions of Corollary \ref{cor atomic bountiful}.
+\begin{proof} It is easy to check whether a finitely based avoidance set is finite, as we can just check whether its factor graph contains cycles.
+For the finite avoidance sets, we can algorithmically check for atomicity.
+For infinite avoidance sets, consider the conditions of Corollary \ref{cor atomic bountiful}.
 It is easy construct $\Gamma_C$ and check whether it is strongly connected.
 For the second condition, there are only finitely many elements in $C_{[1, b-1]}$ and finitely many elements in $C_b$ that they could be contained in.
 So both conditions are decidable, giving the result. \end{proof}